Disaster Resources for Nonprofits

 - Disaster Preparedness Toolkit – Community-based Organizations

-This comprehensive toolkit was developed as part of an AmeriCorps VISTA special project hosted by Mercy Corps Northwest.
+This comprehensive toolkit was developed as part of an AmeriCorps VISTA special project hosted by Mercy Corps Northwest with support from NAO.
 It covers business continuity planning, pivoting programs and organizational leadership.

 - Planning During Change Toolkit for Nonprofits – NAO

 Tool for nonprofits to plan and forecast financial health through crisis situations and into recovery.
 Provides nonprofits a starting point for near- and mid-term planning amidst change and uncertainty.